reasonml/reasonml.github.io/src/pages/community/faq.md

 #### What's the relation between Reason, BuckleScript and OCaml?
 See [here](/guide/javascript).
 Reason's a syntax for OCaml and supports all its features.
 BuckleScript compiles OCaml/Reason code into JavaScript.

-#### Where can I find documentation on the stdlib (standard library)?
-Reason uses whatever OCaml uses.
-For BuckleScript (JS workflow), it'd be at http://bucklescript.github.io/bucklescript/api.
-For native, it'd be at http://caml.inria.fr/pub/docs/manual-ocaml/libref/index.html.

 #### Where do all these `print_endline`, `string_of_int` functions come from?
 They're from the standard library, pre-`open`ed during the compilation of your file.
 This is why you see them in scope.